 I'd stay up really, really late and get up really early, trying to get everything done.
 I was probably getting less than five hours sleep a night.
 I would start my day at 5:00 am with some exercise, then drop my daughters to school and then I would race to work, often not having time for any breakfast.
 I'd just grab a coffee to get through the day.
 Often, I wouldn't have lunch, as I was too busy working trying to get everything done.
 I'd just have another coffee and maybe a muesli bar that I had in my handbag.
 I would just push through.

-At the time, I thought I was prioritizing my health, because to me, health was exercise and nutrition.
+At the time, I thought I was prioritising my health, because to me, health was exercise and nutrition.
 I would prioritise cooking a nutritious dinner for my family every night, over resting or doing something for myself.
-In hindsight, I now realise, I had terrible brain fog as I wasn’t fueling my body.
+In hindsight, I now realise, I had terrible brain fog as I wasn’t fuelling my body.
 If I knew then what I know now about how important it was, and the difference it made to my body, by having a healthy breakfast with protein, and having lunch, I would've made the effort.
-I just prioritized doing it for everyone else, and not me that was the thing.
+I just prioritised doing it for everyone else, and not me that was the thing.

 So that was me, not getting enough sleep, zero time for self-care and when I did my health will, it highlighted to me that I was doing great on exercise and some nutrition, but I was not great in sleep, self-care, or stress.
 Which resulted in me feeling tired all the time and running on empty.
 This is where my interest in health coaching came from.
 I realised there was a whole lot more to health than just exercise and nutrition.
 There is so much I have learnt in my journey that I want to share with my clients.